wavefrontHQ/docs/pages/doc/tracing_instrumenting_frameworks.md

   ![tracing service filter](images/tracing_service_filter_page.png)

 Application tags and their values are encapsulated in an `ApplicationTags` object in your microservice's code.
-Because the tags describe the application's architecture as it is deployed, your code typically obtains values for the tags from a configuration file, either through the [quickstart setup steps](#option-1-quickstart), or through a mechanism implemented by your application.
+Because the tags describe the application's architecture as it is deployed, your code typically obtains values for the tags from a configuration file, either through the [quickstart setup steps](#option-1-quickstart), or through a custom mechanism implemented by your application.

 **Note:** You can use an `ApplicationTags` object to store any additional custom tags that you want to associate with reported metrics or trace data.
 <!---